estellederrien/vue-starter-webpack-node-cli-4/README.md

 ## LATEST STARTER NEWS !
   <br>
-  18-10-2020 : The Filters "memory" must also be stored in the centralized VUEX<br>
+  18-10-2020 : The Filters "memory" must also be stored in the centralized VUEX, App logs have to be centralized in the middleware.js file<br>
   10-10-2020: A Nice generic backend Controller there : https://github.com/DavideViolante/Angular-Full-Stack/blob/master/server/controllers/base.ts<br>
   10-10-2020 : Ftp files are now downloadable from public  users profiles - Coming soon : Social networking on each publics profiles,  infinite scrolls, mooving duplicated AXIOS functions to VUEX<br>
   05-10-2020 :Currently installing Mongoose , and refactoring all cruds files.<br>